Skip to main content

 iSpring LMS Key Features

-• Individual development plans: Create personalized learning paths for each employee, mapping out courses and milestones tied to their role and growth goals.
+• Individual development plans: Create personalized learning paths for each employee that map out courses, milestones, and skill-building activities tied to their role.

-• 360-degree review: Collect structured performance feedback from managers, peers, and direct reports to build a complete picture of employee competencies.
+• 360-degree review: Collect multi-source performance feedback to build a full picture of each employee's competencies beyond course completion data.

 iSpring LMS Integrations

-iSpring LMS offers native integrations with Zoom, Microsoft Teams, and Salesforce, and provides an API for custom integrations.
+iSpring LMS offers native integrations with Zoom, Microsoft Teams, and Salesforce.
+An API is available for custom integrations.

 Pros and Cons